emer/axon/examples/boa/README.md

 Note that BLA does not have to do the same thing -- it should follow the CS wherever it goes.

+# TODO:

+## current limitations:

+* Only goes left
+* explicit gating input layer

+## After CS gating, what happens for US gating?

+If BG gates to wrong CS, then US reinforces negative DA for *right* CS.

+In general, US gating should update CS-level gating but not continue to reinforce US?
+Errors and blame are all about the CS-time gating event, so US-time is just confusing the matter.
+Should be pure clear / toggle basically.

+# DONE:

+## Why is WrongCS gating happening?

+OFC is active for drive, other CS is active.
+OFC+drive is enough.  remove drive -> OFC -- ofc needs to be a clean representation of the CS-side of things, not the drive side -- can't contaminate "desires" with "reality"!